Perur, Nalgonda district: The Temple

+More recently, a large statue of Nandi was constructed in front of the temple.
+Janapati families have organized religious observances at the temple during Shivaratri, Dussehra, and Kartik Purnima for many years.

 Other information

 There is a Ramalayam in the village.
 It is also very famous.
 Every year Sriramanavami is celebrated here very grandly.
 Another temple Lord Hanuman also there in the village..

 Perur's sister towns are "Madhar Gudem" and "Anjaneya Tanda", " Pulla Reddy Gudem", "Veerlagadda Thanda".

 Perur is also pronounced as Peroor.